Driven-Dissipative Bose-Einstein Condensation and the Upper Critical Dimension: Discussion

 \section{Discussion}

-We have seen how pumping and/or two-particle driving in competition with single-particle and two-particle loss can stabilize a Bose-Einstein condensate as a nonequilibrium steady state.
+We have seen how incoherent pumping and/or coherent two-particle driving in competition with single-particle and two-particle loss can stabilize a Bose-Einstein condensate as a non-equilibrium steady state.
 Above the upper critical dimension $d_c=4$ of the associated driven-dissipative phase transition, the fluctuations around the mean-field solution are captured by a Gaussian theory.
 According to a general result discussed in Ref.~\cite{Zhang2022-129}, transitions between two gapped phases can never occur inside the stable region of a non-interacting Markovian theory.
 For $d>d_c$, our bosonic system is a specific example.
 The condensation transition then occurs right at the boundary between the stable and unstable regions of the non-interacting theory.
 With two-particle driving, the condensate is gapped, i.e., we have a transition between two distinct gapped phases.
-Without two-particle driving, the $U(1)$ symmetry results in gapless Goldstone mode excitations from the steady state condensate.
+Without two-particle driving, the $\groupU(1)$ symmetry results in gapless Goldstone-mode excitations from the steady-state condensate.

 For systems below the upper critical dimension ($d<d_c$), the Gaussian fixed point becomes unstable, and we have carried out the one-loop RG analysis using $\epsilon$ expansion.
-Interestingly, the transition still occurs in the unstable region of the non-interacting theory, and the physics of the critical point is described by the universal field theory of a Wilson-Fisher-like fixed point.
+Interestingly, the transition still occurs in the unstable region of the non-interacting theory, and the physics of the critical point is described by the universal field theory of a Wilson-Fisher-like fixed point \cite{Wilson1972-28,Wilson1974-12,Altland2010,Taeuber2014-4}.
 As shown in Sec.~\ref{sec:below}, coupling coefficients in the Keldysh action can flow to complex values during the RG.
 This is due to the non-Hermiticity of the Liouvillian, which is an intrinsic property of open systems.
 The one-loop analysis yields a correlation-length exponent of $\nu=1/2+(d_c-d)/10+\mc{O}\left((d_c-d)^2\right)$.
 The value $\nu=0.6$ for $d=3$ dimensions lies between the mean-field value $1/2$ and the value $\nu_\text{fRG}\approx 0.716$ found in the functional-RG analysis by Sieberer \emph{et al.}\ \cite{Sieberer2013-110,Sieberer2014-89}.